pmadril/danklco.com-site/_posts/2012-05-16-scr-javadoc-tags-deprecated-cq-55.md

 ### How Can I Fix My Project?

-The only way to fix your project is to replace all of the SCR JavaDoc Tags with the new [SCR Annotations][4].&nbsp; The fields and values will be the same or similar, only the syntax changes.&nbsp;
+The only way to fix your project is to replace all of the SCR JavaDoc Tags with the new [SCR Annotations](http://felix.apache.org/site/scr-annotations.html).&nbsp; The fields and values will be the same or similar, only the syntax changes.&nbsp;

-Once you do this, download and install the [Felix SCR Annotations Bundle][5] into your OSGi console.&nbsp; Without this bundle, you will not be able to compile your project code within CRXDE or CRXDE Lite as the Felix SCR Annotations packages are not currently exported by any bundle in the Generally Available release of CQ 5.5.
+Once you do this, download and install the [Felix SCR Annotations Bundle](http://www.6dlabs.com/content/felix-scr-annotations-bundle) into your OSGi console.&nbsp; Without this bundle, you will not be able to compile your project code within CRXDE or CRXDE Lite as the Felix SCR Annotations packages are not currently exported by any bundle in the Generally Available release of CQ 5.5.

- [1]: http://felix.apache.org/site/scr-javadoc-tags.html "Apache Felix Documentation on SCR JavaDoc Tags"
- [2]: /images/posts/2012-05-16-scr-javadoc-tags-deprecated-cq-55/crxdelite-deprecated-message.png "CRXDE Lite Deprecated Message"
- [3]: /images/posts/2012-05-16-scr-javadoc-tags-deprecated-cq-55/crxde-error-message.png "CRXDE Build Failure Popup"
- [4]: http://felix.apache.org/site/scr-annotations.html "Apache Felix SCR Annotations Documentation"
- [5]: http://www.6dlabs.com/content/felix-scr-annotations-bundle "Felix SCR Annotations Bundle"